mstephen19/mstephen19/README.md

 ### I'm currently excited about...

-[Bun.js](https://bun.sh/) is extremely excited, despite it still being in its infancy.
+[Bun.js](https://bun.sh/) is extremely exciting, despite it still being in its infancy.
 It's an incredibly performant runtime, especially compared to Node when rendering React (server-side).

 #### Contact me 💬